 5. Work Colleague Pets.
 Cats/dogs/fish as work colleagues are making a regular appearance in our Twitter feed – Does talking to yourself count?
 “Would you like a brew?” “oh…only if you’re making yourself one…” We’re already fearing for our sanity and it’s only week one.
 Time to buy a fish?

 6. Exercise – does picking up a pen count?
 Fitbits sit redundant in drawers, daily walks ‘the long way round’ to the staff kitchen or toilet have dramatically decreased.
 Now we undertake everything outside the ‘office’ in stealth mode to avoid the call of ‘Mummy!
 I’m hungry!’
 We’ve seen various footballers on social media doing the ‘loo roll challenge’ but toilet roll is far too precious a commodity these days to be used for exercising!

-For further information about working at home, supporting staff mental health or any other e-learning courses that you might need at the current time, talk to us at REALSENSE Solutions.
-We offer a suite of internet-based training courses for employers and employees to ensure that you can still support and train your staff during the unprecedented coming months (and our courses can even be accessed while wearing your pjs, no-one will ever know!)
+For further information about working at home, supporting staff mental health or any other home worker e-learning courses that you might need at the current time, talk to us at REALSENSE Solutions.
+We offer a suite of internet-based training courses for employers and employees working from home to ensure that you can still support and train your staff during the unprecedented coming months (and our courses can even be accessed while wearing your pjs, no-one will ever know!)